artefactual/atom-docs/user-manual/data-templates/rad-template.rst

    the creator name, place, and event date again when roundtripping from one AtoM instance to another.

+Users can also set the type of event, using the "Event type" :term:`drop-down menu`.
+In the RAD :term:`edit page`, the default terms in the drop-down menu for "Event type" are:

+* Creation
+* Custody
+* Publication
+* Contribution
+* Collection
+* Accumulation
+* Reproduction
+* Distribution
+* Broadcasting
+* Manufacturing

 AtoM will also add a ``@datechar`` attribute for different types of events.
-Here is an example for a broadcasting event date:
+Here is an example for a broadcasting event date in EAD XML:

 .. code-block:: xml